Logofet/GO-project/README.md

 `Age` integer
 );
 ```

 Next I started working on the Golang part.
-Firstly i connected the Golang application to Mysql database and checked whether the connection was successful by pinging the database.
+I used github.com/go-sql-driver/mysql to connected the Golang application to Mysql database and checked whether the connection was successful by pinging the database.

 ```
 db, err := sql.Open("mysql", "root:mysqlmysql@tcp(127.0.0.1:3306)/mojabaza")